thedisquisitive/prismshell/docs/Roadmap.md

 ## Performance & Optimization
 - Lazy evaluation strategies
+- Tail call optimization for recursive SUBs
 - Constant folding and expression optimization
 - String interning for frequently used literals
 - Memory pool allocators for runtime objects

 ---

-**Current Status:** Phase 2 complete.
-The implementation now includes full block control flow, user-defined subroutines, FOR/NEXT loops, DATA/READ/RESTORE, and multidimensional arrays with both fixed and dynamic sizing.
-The shell is production-ready for scripting and interactive use with comprehensive array support.
+**Current Status:** Phase 1 complete.
+The MVP now includes full block control flow, user-defined subroutines, arrays with dynamic sizing, and a comprehensive set of filesystem, path, and utility builtins.
+The shell is production-ready for scripting and interactive use.

-**Next Milestone:** Phase 3 focus on string manipulation functions and enhanced I/O capabilities.
+**Next Milestone:** Phase 2 focus on `FOR/NEXT` loops and `DATA/READ/RESTORE` for classic BASIC data handling patterns.

----